Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Now, let us also create a dictionary that holds the size of the train data set and its corresponding average prediction error.

-At this point, I would like to add that for those of you who are interested, explore the ‘reset’ function and how it will help us in making a more reliable prediction.
+At this point, I would like to add that for those of you who are interested, explore the ‘reset’ function and how it will help us make a more reliable prediction.

 (Hint: It is a part of the Python magic commands)